+Figure 6: WSD information stored in DB

+Storage of authorised WSD

-For each WSD registered in the Database (i.e. authorised at a given frequency and with a given eirp), its nuisance field relevant for a given frequency in a given pixel is stored with a link to the concerned frequency and the concerned pixel.
-The criteria to decide when the nuisance field is relevant is explained in section 3 - Step 4 below.
+For each WSD registered in the DB (i.e. authorised at a given frequency and with a given eirp), its nuisance field relevant for a given frequency in a given pixel is stored with a link to the concerned frequency and the concerned pixel.
+The criteria to decide when the nuisance field is relevant is explained in Section bellow - Step 4.

+Table X: Authorised WSD